anniequasar/session-summaries/README.md

 **  Thank you note & acknowledgements:
 <br>
-I wish to thank the Mentors: Tim and Arun for their specious time to volunteer and offer assistance at these sessions
+I wish to thank the Mentors: Tim and Arun for using their precious time to volunteer and offer assistance at these sessions
 <br>
 Nikki and Red Hat Brisbane for providing meeting space in February 2019
 <br>